gravitee-io-community/gravitee-reporter-elasticsearch/README.md

 ## Configuration

-The configuration is loaded from the common gravitee configuration file (gravitee.yml)
+The configuration is loaded from the common GraviteeIO Gateway configuration file (gravitee.yml)

 Example :